-It’s a little-known fact, but the humble Loafer originated in Scandinavia and is derived from footwear worn by local fisherman.
+It’s a little-known fact, but the humble Loafer originated in Scandinavia and is derived from footwear worn by local fishermen.
 Taking two pieces of leather, they worked these into a comfortable and practical, hardy piece of functional footwear that was fashioned together and held in place with another strip of leather.

-Today the Loafer certainly isn’t the footwear of choice for fisherman, but they are much loved by fashionistas the whole world over for being comfortable ladies shoes, somewhat sensible, but always an elegant piece of modern footwear.
+Today the Loafer certainly isn’t the footwear of choice for fisherman, but they’re much loved by fashionistas the whole world over for being comfortable ladies shoes, somewhat sensible, but always an elegant piece of modern footwear.
 It lends itself to quite a preppy look, and it works great with a tailored suit, a pair of chinos or smart jeans, but also with a pencil skirt for a thoroughly modern work outfit.

-The slip-on dress shoe was also incredibly popular with the British and European aristocracy who used it as a sophisticated and elegant lounge shoe.
+The slip-on dress shoe was also incredibly popular with the British and European aristocracy, who used it as a sophisticated and elegant lounge shoe.
 They had versions with decorative hardware detailing, like gold buckles and all kinds of ornamental and flamboyant attachments or embellishments.

-The Moccasin is distinguished from the Loafer in that it typically features only decorative lacing.
+The Moccasin shoe is distinguished from the Loafer in that it typically features only decorative lacing.
 Traditionally, a Loafer would have been constructed from leather, whereas a Moccasin would have been made from softer suede.

 Why are loafers so popular?

-Slip-on style shoes continue to be a popular choice for men and women, and a wide range of professionals wear them because they provide a comfortable and practical everyday piece of footwear, especially for anyone on their feet for large parts of the day.
+Slip-on style shoes continue to be a popular choice for both men and women, and a wide range of professionals wear them because they provide a comfortable and practical everyday piece of formal footwear, especially for anyone on their feet for large parts of the day.